-Around this time last year I was committed to the editing of the “novelized” version of Tripio , ttps://www.amazon.com/Tripio-novel-Starbucks-Millionaire-Novelist-ebook/dp/B07NQ1413V .
-I can step back and evaluate Tripio, as it has now become, in three forms: The memoir version, the novelized version, and the edited, converted to past-tense version.
-I will cover editing more fully in future posts but will only say for now that I feel very fortunate to have worked with the editor I did.
+Around this time last year I was committed to the editing of the “novelized” version of Tripio.
+I can step back and evaluate Tripio, as it has now become, in three versions : The memoir version, the novelized version, and the edited, converted to past-tense version.
+As I am currently searching for an editor for Back outta the World, I thought it was a good time to revisit this post.
+I will only say for now that I feel very fortunate to have worked with the editor I did on Tripio.
 This wise man suggested a more catchy “hook” for the opening of Tripio.
 I could see his reasoning right away.
 Tripio opens deliberately and slowly as Jay is at his writing desk in his apartment, “shirtless and smelling a bit ripe”.
 Besides writing a little, all he bothered to do was take out the trash.
 Riveting stuff, eh?
 I did see my editor’s reasoning but my first reaction was “Where is the patience, people?”

-But in and among those thoughts I knew what I wanted.
-I wanted to find that original ad.
-At first I combed the couple journals I had kept from 1990 but could not find it.
-I remembered that the ad included the phrase “must love coffee” so I tried the internet.
+But in and among those thoughts I knew what I had to make the opening more attention getting.
+The editor suggested I find a way to hook the reader.
+I knew where to find the hook I needed.
+I tried the local bait and tackle shop.
+Ha, ha.
 No luck.
+But I knew my hook was going to be that original want ad.
+At first I combed the couple journals I had kept from 1990.
+No luck there.
+I remembered that the ad included the phrase “must love coffee” so I tried searching the internet using that phase.
+No luck again.
+With the hook analogy in mind, I moved the boat to a different spot in the water.
 I took a trip to the main library in downtown Indy for help.
-Their archives for the Dayton Daily News did not go back far enough.
+However,their archives for the Dayton Daily News did not go back far enough.
 I did find an old ad for Starbucks as it opened in the Los Angeles market.
 Close, but that wasn’t want I wanted.
 Not what I, at this point, had to have.

-In Indy, I was given contact info for the archivist at the Dayton Daily who suggested I try to search the microfilm in person.
-I have family who live in Dayton and I could arrange that easily and visit them as part of the bargain.
-Off I drove.
+At the Indy library I was given contact info for the archivist at the Dayton Daily News.
+Moving the boat yet again, I called him.
+He suggested I try to search the microfilm in person.
+I have family who live in Dayton and I could arrange that easily.
+I motored off.
+Drove, actually.

 The visit with my family went well.
 The search for the want ad did not.
 I again proved Wolfe wrong and went from old home to current home, this time heading west two hours.

-During that drive with my brain and five senses occupied, my mind took control and it occurred to me that in the summer of 1990 I was thinking of moving from Dayton to Chicago.
-The ad would be in the Tribune!
-Almost as soon as I got home, I jumped on the computer, subscribed to a month of the Tribune archives and within two minutes had found the original ad.
+During that drive, with my brain and five senses occupied, my mind took control.
+It occurred to me that in the summer of 1990 I was thinking of moving from Dayton to Chicago.
+The Starbucks want ad would have been in the Chicago Tribune!
+As soon as I docked at home I jumped on the computer and subscribed to a month of the Chicago Tribune archives.
+Within two minutes I had found the original ad.
+Success.
 After switching bait several times, I had hooked my hook.

 May I help who’s next?